 When discussing bandwidth with clients, telco and cableco professionals should also be outlining the benefits of structured wiring, in which wired Ethernet ports are installed in various areas and rooms throughout the home.
 Cat6A connections are growing in popularity due to their ability to comfortably transfer up to 10 Gbps of data which is ample for 4k signals.
 This reduces stress on the home’s Wi-Fi router, which can quickly become a bottleneck when multiple devices are competing for bandwidth simultaneously.

 For instance, if the homeowner has a teenage son or daughter who likes to play online video games in their room, while someone else is streaming 4K content in the living room, and another member of the house is streaming music in the garage, this can put a strain on the home’s Wi-Fi network.
 It’s possible that one (or all) of these activities will be impacted by lag or buffering, and it’s very likely the 4K streaming content will actually be downgraded to less-than-4K while you’re watching.
 A chain is only as strong as its weakest link so utilizing a high-bandwidth internet connection with in-premise Cat6A connections will ensure a high-data transfer rate throughout the home network.
 As an installer, incorporating Cat6A into a customers home not only ensures they will be able to comfortably stream 4k content but also future-proof their network for the coming 8k standard.

-If your client isn’t interested in structured wiring solutions, you can also educate them on the benefits of a Wi-Fi-transparent distribution enclosure.
+If your client isn’t interested in structured wiring solutions, you can also educate them on the benefits of a Wi-Fi-transparent media panel.
 Since these boxes deliver up to 15 times more wireless signal strength than metal alternatives, they let the homeowner get the most out of the Wi-Fi router and fiber optic connection.